brettjrea/Ubuntu-Build-A-Server-ISO/README.md

 #### Change ISO release via net installer source url.

 Edit buildserver.sh line 15 from bionic to desired release codename such as bionic, disco, eoan.
+*This is the only thing to edit in the script and as stated above in theory isn't completely necessary.*

 #### Change release via preseed.